ALLEN Coaching

-NCERT Solutions for Class 9 Maths exercise 13.3 deals with the concept of the right circular cone and it’s surface areas .
-A three-dimensional shape which narrows smoothly from a flat base to a point is known as cone.
-Mathematically, there are two types of cones namely right circular cone and oblique cone.
-In exercise 13.3 Class 9 Maths of NCERT Solution, a type of cone whose axis falls perpendicular on the plane of the base is known as the right circular cone.
-The distance from the vertex or apex to the point on the outer line of the circular base of the cone is known as slant height which is derived from the Pythagoras Theorem.
-The formula for calculating the slant height of right circular cone is l2=r2+h2, from the formula l can be calculated.
+NCERT Solutions for Class 9 Maths exercise 11.1 deals with the concept of the right circular cone and its surface areas.
+A three-dimensional shape which narrows smoothly from a flat base to a point is known as a cone.
+Mathematically, there are two types of cones, namely the right circular cone and the oblique cone.
+A type of cone whose axis falls perpendicular to the plane of the base is known as the right circular cone.
+The distance from the vertex or apex to the point on the outer line of the circular base of the cone is known as the slant height, which is derived from the Pythagorean Theorem.
+The formula for calculating the slant height of the right circular cone is l2 = r2 + h2; from the formula, l can be calculated.
 The surface area of a right circular cone is the area covered by the surface of the right circular cone.
 Surface area can be divided into two categories.
 They are

 The curved surface area of the right circular cone, also known as the lateral surface area of the right circular cone, is the area covered by the curved surface of the cone.
-The total surface area of the right circular cone is the area occupied by the complete cone .
-NCERT solutions for Class 9 Maths chapter 13 exercise 13.3 include eight questions, seven of which are simple and the remaining one may take some time to complete .
-This Class 9 Maths chapter 13 exercise 13.3 thoroughly explains the concepts of surface area and volume.
-Along with class 9 maths chapter 13 exercise 13.3 the following exercises are also present.
+The total surface area of the right circular cone is the area occupied by the complete cone.
+NCERT solutions for Class 9 Maths chapter 11 exercise 11.1 include eight questions, according to the NCERT Books, seven of which are simple, and the remaining one may take some time to complete.
+This Class 9 Maths chapter 11 exercise 11.1 thoroughly explains the concepts of surface area and volume.
+Our Subject Matter Expert created the NCERT Solutions in an easy and understandable language.

 ** As per the CBSE Syllabus for 2023-24, please note that this chapter has been renumbered as Chapter 11.